MarwanNour/SEAL-FYP-Logistic-Regression/README.md

-# SEAL-FYP
+# SEAL-FYP-Logistic-Regression
 My final year project using Microsoft SEAL.
+The purpose of this project is to **Create Functionalities for Matrices and Vectors** and **Build a Logistic Regression model using Fully Homomorphic Encryption.**

-Contains some benchmark tests for matrix and vector operations.
-Also contains some examples based on the original examples already provided in the library.
+The code also contains some benchmark tests for matrix and vector operations as well as some examples based on the original examples already provided in the SEAL library.

+*Note: To view the graphs, you will need to have GNUPlot and Python 3 installed on your machine*

 ## Table of Contents